Our Jobless Future

 For some 2.5 million years humans existed in small groups of hunter-gatherers.
 It was only about ten thousand years ago, with the agricultural revolution, that humans began to cultivate plants and domesticate animals.
 This allowed humans to settle in more permanent villages and allowed small towns and cities to develop.
-Agriculture allowed for a population explosion and also allowed for a hierarchical society with a small pampered elite at the top (the original 1%).
-The vast majority of people worked the land and did not have “jobs” as we use that term today.
+Agriculture allowed for a population explosion and also allowed for a hierarchical society with a small pampered elite at the top (the original 1%!).
+The vast majority of people worked the land, tended animals, and continued to hunt and gather and did not have “jobs” as we use that term today.

-The earliest paid “jobs”, beginning hundreds of or a few thousand years ago, involved working long hours in return for compensation that included and/or purchased nothing more than a basic level of subsistence and survival.
+The earliest paid “jobs”, were likely in ancient cities including Rome about two thousand years ago and mostly involved working long hours in return for compensation that included and/or purchased nothing more than a basic level of subsistence and survival.
+At that time and up until perhaps 300 years ago most humans continued to work the land and did not have paid jobs as such.

 The precise point in history at which paid “jobs” became the center piece of the economy and the center piece of the lives of the great majority of working-age adults is debatable.
 But certainly this has been the case for at least the past 100 years.
 Within the last 50 years or so it became normal for both partners in a marriage to work at paid jobs outside the home.